VarelaBioinfo/fikandata/README.md

 - 🌱 I’m currently learning: Python, R, Bash and Genomics
 - 👯 I’m looking to collaborate on anything related to coffee science
 - 📫 avarela@lcg.unam.mx
-- :coffee: Home barista and Cowboys fan :football:
+- :coffee: Coffee geek and Cowboys fan :football:
 <!--
 **avarela6630/avarela6630** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.